tabitha-rowland/hatstravaganza/README.md

 >Sometimes the NPCs accept the hat as though it is a gift.
 This will use the gift limit.

 This is something I programmed around and happens very rarely.
 In theory it should not be happening now that my items are entirely custom, but if you see it happening, let me know!
+At least the hats are a universally liked item, so hopefully this won't cause you any trouble.

 >Hat box items do not sort properly into stacks of the same type if not manually grouped.
 The hatbox also allows for stacks of more than the standard 36.